Aksgo/kafka-toolbox/README.md

   <li>Partitions :
     <ul>
       <li>Topics are divided into partitions.</li>
       <li>Partitions are ordered, immutable sequences of records.
-They act as queue on works on priviple of FIFO.</li>
+They act as queue which works on principle of FIFO.</li>
     </ul>
   </li>
   <li>